Linear algebra and group theory: 8d. Operator algebras

 As a conclusion, the Gelfand theorem provides us with an identification as follows:

 Now given $f\in C(\sigma(a))$, we can define indeed an element $f(a)\in A$, with $f\to f(a)$ being a morphism of $C^*$-algebras, and we have $\sigma(f(a))=f(\sigma(a))$, as claimed. \end{proof}

-The above result adds to a series of similar statements, namely Theorem 8.20, dealing with rational calculus, and the known holomorphic calculus in Banach algebras, briefly mentioned after Theorem 8.22.
-The story is not over here, because in certain special $C^*$-algebras, such as the matrix algebras $M_N(\mathbb C)$, or more generally the so-called von Neumann algebras, we can apply if we want arbitrary measurable functions to the normal elements, and we have $\sigma(f(a))=f(\sigma(a))$ as well.
-We will not get into this.
+The above result adds to a series of similar statements, namely Theorem 8.21, dealing with rational calculus, and the known holomorphic calculus in Banach algebras, briefly mentioned after Theorem 8.23.
+However, the story is not over here, because in certain special $C^*$-algebras, such as the matrix algebras $M_N(\mathbb C)$, or more generally the so-called von Neumann algebras, we can apply if we want arbitrary measurable functions to the normal elements, and we still have $\sigma(f(a))=f(\sigma(a))$.
+We will not get here into this.

 As another important remark, the above result, or rather the formula $<a>=C(\sigma(a))$ from its proof, when applied to the normal operators $T\in B(H)$, is more of less the spectral theorem for such operators.
-Once again, we will not get into this.
+Once again, we will not get here into this.

 As a last topic, let us discuss now the GNS representation theorem, providing us with embeddings $A\subset B(H)$.
 We will need some more spectral theory, as follows:

 \begin{proposition} For a normal element $a\in A$, the following are equivalent: \begin{enumerate} \item $a$ is positive, in the sense that $\sigma(a)\subset[0,\infty)$.